Table of Contents

 Pollution

 The countries that surround the Indus River have begun industrializing rapidly, causing horrifying levels of pollution.
 For instance, this river sees problems like sewage disposal without any pre-treatment, pesticides, fertilizers, and industrial effluent treated as agricultural irrigation.
-In Pakistan, Chemical effluents and waste from mining and industries also contribute to the problem.

 The waters are now unsafe for humans and aquatic life because pollution did this harm.
 In effort to keep the ecosystems intact, the river can be cleaned, and industrial waste can be controlled.
 One good thing about pollution is it allows people to have jobs such as cleaning rivers and grestly improves the overall health of the area.